GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

 2. Run `scripts/cancel_release.sh <version>`

+3. If the release got as far as uploading a binary to Nexus before you cancelled, then login to OSSRH and drop the release.

-The script performs these steps:
+The `cancel_release.sh` script performs these steps:

 1. Fetch the tags in your local client: